-To make matters worse, the day before, I’d literally leapt at the chance to do a ropes challenge course at the innocent sounding Enchanted Adventure Gardens in the peninsula community of Arthur’s Seat.
+To make matters worse, the day before, I’d literally leaped at the chance to do a ropes challenge course at the innocent-sounding Enchanted Adventure Gardens in the peninsula community of Arthur’s Seat.

 Crossing rope bridges, balancing on wires thirty feet high and zip lining through the trees was both a test of nerves and evidence of lunacy and had left me aching.
 Truth be told though, I’d never felt more energized than when I successfully completed the final challenge.

 Anyway, all this meant that Banjo did not get a fresh and ready rider when I tossed myself onto his back that morning.
 Nevertheless, all discomfort was forgotten when we trotted down onto the sandy beach and the waves of the Bass Strait rose and crested along our path.
 We stopped to take pictures, but really, who would forget this morning?

 By the time Banjo and I parted ways three hours later, my legs were jelly.
 Good thing my next activity was snorkeling in Port Phillip Bay 12 miles west.
 Swimming is all about upper body strength and when buoyant in several layers of neoprene not even too much of that is required.